evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

                       column_mapping=column_mapping)
 ```

 **Upload the results**.
-To send the evaluation results to Evidently Cloud to the Project you created at the first step:
+Send the Report to Evidently Cloud to the Project you created earlier:

 ```python
 ws.add_report(project.id, text_evals_report)
 ```

 **View the Report**.
-You can now view the Report you uploaded in Evidently Cloud.
-Go to the Project, open the Reports section, and view the Report you just calculated.
+You access the Report in Evidently Cloud just like you did in Python before.
+Go to the Project, open the Reports section, and view the Report:

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW GIF TO BE ADDED

 **Get a Monitoring Dashboard**.
-Now, let's add a dashboard where you can track the results dynamically.
-You can design individual monitoring panel to add, but it is easier to start with pre-built Tab.
+Now, let's add a dashboard where you can track the results over time.
+You can choose monitoring panels one by one, but it is easier to start with pre-built Tabs.
-* Go to Project Dashboard
+* Go to Project Dashboard.
-* Enter the edit mode clicking on the "Edit" button in the top right corner
+* Enter the edit mode clicking on the "Edit" button in the top right corner.
-* Choose "Add Tab"
+* Choose "Add Tab",
 * Add a "Descriptors" Tab and then "Columns" Tab.

 This way, you will get a ready-made dashboard that will allow you to see the evaluation results over time.

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW GIF TO BE ADDED

-However, we only have a single datapoint from a single Report.
+However, we only have a single datapoint from a single Report, so the dashboard is not very informative.
 Let's imitate a few consecutive runs to evaluate batches of data as they come.

 **Imitate ongoing monitoring**.
 You will now run and send several Reports, each time running the evaluation for the next 50 rows in the dataset.
-For simplicity, let' simply run this code one by one.
-In practice, you can run the Report on a new dataset after each experimental iteration you come up with, or after new batch of data comes.
+For illustration, we repeat the same code in a spaghetti manner.
+In practice, you would compute each Report after a new experimental iteration, or after you get a new batch of data to evaluate.

+Run 2:

 ```python
 text_evals_report.run(reference_data=None,